 - Represented Forest Laboratories in In re Namenda Direct Purchaser Antitrust Litigation, a certified antitrust class action in the Southern District of New York involving a groundbreaking treatment for dementia in Alzheimer’s patients.
 Plaintiffs claimed that Forest made an anticompetitive “reverse payment” to settle a generic drug manufacturer’s challenge to Namenda, and that Forest unlawfully tried to effectuate a “hard switch” between a twice-daily and once-daily version of Namenda.
 Plaintiffs claimed approximately $21 billion in trebled damages; the case settled the night before trial for less than 5% of that amount.

-- Along with colleague Amelia Frenkel, appointed by the D.C.
+- Along with former colleague Amelia Frenkel, appointed by the D.C.
 Circuit Court of Appeals to argue the position of a pro se litigant whose claims that the U.S. State Department had discriminated against him in promotion decisions had been dismissed on summary judgment by the district court.
 After “thank[ing] Rosenthal and Frenkel for ably discharging their duties,” the D.C.
 Circuit reversed the entry of summary judgment and reinstated the litigant’s claims against the State Department.
+Represented the plaintiff on remand, obtaining summary judgment on liability and settling the claims.